ajoel24/Team_Phoenix/README.md

-# Team_Phoenix
-Place to build our website
+#IMPORTANT

-This is the main folder where the production code is generated.
+This is the directory where development takes place.
+Everyone develops their code here.
+Before modifying a file, tell everyone what you changed through commit log.

+Use this README.md file to post your doubts.